Visual copywriting and the incredible power of the Instagram quote wall.

 Alfred Coffee on Melrose Place is the best coffee shop in Los Angeles.
-We know this because we are writers and writers know about these things.
+I know this because I am a writer and writers know about these things.
 If you want to learn where to get a good, creamy espresso in your town in a chic environment where good-looking, well-dressed, possibly famous people and their dogs are readily ogle-able, ask a writer.
-Our lives depend on having a heartening place to go to assuage the prison-like isolation of our apartments, to reverse dead-end depression with the glamorous illusion of human contact, to escape the smell of existential angst and athleisure worn a half-day past its freshness date.
+Our lives depend on having a heartening place to go to assuage the prison-like isolation of our apartments, to reverse dead-end depression with the glamorous illusion of human contact, to escape the smell of existential angst and athleisure worn a half-day past its freshness

 The first time we went to Alfred, it was for a professional hang, and we actually took a picture of the gold-foil floral wallpaper in the bathroom as personal decor inspiration.
 A cute restroom is an essential element of an excellent coffee shop—and, just as an aside?
 We believe that serving overpriced, high-powered stimulants to the creative class WITHOUT offering a place to relieve oneself is straight up INHUMANE (we see you, Broome Street General Store).
 Anyway, one day, we were on deadline and stopped by Alfred to bang out a few hours of product description when we were hit with the God's truth.

 The perfectly punctuated slogan, writ large on the wall pointing the way to the shop's artfully sunken service counter was so universally agreeable, it almost knocked us over.
 And then, snap.
 Instagram happened. #yes